 The 2001 and 2002 Belgian Grands Prix are the only dead rubber F1 races which have been held at Spa Francorchamps.
 In addition, the Drivers’ Championship was already decided before the Belgian Grand Prix in 1992, while the Constructors’ Championship was decided prior to the event in 1996 and 2004.

-The winner of a Belgian Grand Prix at Spa has gone on to win the title in the same season on 21 occasions.
-It has happened only once in the last three years.
+The winner of the Belgian Grand Prix at Spa has gone on to win the title in the same season on 22 occasions.

-There have been 27 occasions on which the polesitter at Spa has gone on to win the title in the same year.
-It has happened five times in the last six years.
+There have been 28 occasions on which the polesitter at Spa has gone on to win the title in the same year.
+It has happened six times in the last seven years.

 The leader of the Drivers’ Championship after a race at this track has gone on to win the title 33 times.
-The last driver to fail to do so was Sebastian Vettel in 2017.
 Meanwhile, the last time the leading team in the Constructors’ Championship after the Belgian Grand Prix failed to go on and win the title was in 2000, when McLaren failed to take that year’s honours.